hirosystems/token-metadata-api/README.md

 # Stacks Token Metadata Service

-A microservice that indexes metadata for every single Fungible and Non-Fungible Token in the Stacks blockchain and exposes it via REST API endpoints.
+A microservice that indexes metadata for all Fungible, Non-Fungible, and Semi-Fungible Tokens in the Stacks blockchain and exposes it via JSON REST API endpoints.

 ## Table of Contents